Lamivudine: Mechanism of action

 Lamivudine is an analogue of cytidine.
 It can inhibit both types (1 and 2) of HIV reverse transcriptase and also the reverse transcriptase of hepatitis B virus.
 It is phosphorylated to active metabolites that compete for incorporation into viral DNA.
 They inhibit the HIV reverse transcriptase enzyme competitively and act as a chain terminator of DNA synthesis.
 The lack of a 3'-OH group in the incorporated nucleoside analogue prevents the formation of the 5' to 3' phosphodiester linkage essential for DNA chain elongation, and therefore, the viral DNA growth is terminated.

 Lamivudine is administered by mouth, and it is rapidly absorbed with a bio-availability of over 80%.
 Some research suggests that lamivudine can cross the blood–brain barrier.
 Lamivudine is often given in combination with zidovudine, with which it is highly synergistic.
 Lamivudine treatment has been shown to restore zidovudine sensitivity of previously resistant HIV.
 Lamivudine showed no evidence of carcinogenicity or mutagenicity in in vivo studies in mice and rats at doses from 10 to 58 times those used in humans.

-It has a half-life of 5–7 hours in adults and 2 hours in HIV-infected children.
+It has a half-life of 5–7 hours in adults and 2 hours in children.

 History

 Racemic BCH-189 (the minus form is known as lamivudine) was invented by Bernard Belleau while at work at McGill University and Paul Nguyen-Ba at the Montreal-based IAF BioChem International, Inc. laboratories in 1988 and the minus enantiomer isolated in 1989.
 Samples were first sent to Yung-Chi Cheng of Yale University for study of its toxicity.
 When used in combination with AZT, he discovered that lamivudine's negative form reduced side effects and increased the drug's efficiency at inhibiting reverse transcriptase.
 The combination of lamivudine and AZT increased the efficiency at inhibiting an enzyme HIV uses to reproduce its genetic material.
 As a result, lamivudine was identified as a less toxic agent to mitochondria DNA than other retroviral drugs.

-Lamivudine was approved by the Food and Drug Administration (FDA) on November 17, 1995, for use with zidovudine (AZT) and again in 2002 as a once-a-day dosed medication.
+Lamivudine was approved by the US Food and Drug Administration (FDA) in November 1995, for use with zidovudine (AZT) and again in 2002.
 It is on the World Health Organization's List of Essential Medicines.